 LEEG-net provides pro bono consulting services to institutions implementing or helping to implement the Sustainable Development Goals (SDGs).
 We are a global network of lawyers, economists, technology/development professionals and organizations that are interested in sharing information on the best practices of, and lessons learned in innovative rights-based approaches to promoting sustainable development at national, regional and global levels.

-Our Advisory Group comprises thought leaders who have multidisciplinary expertise to develop innovative, transformative and scalable solutions to accelerate action on the SDGs.
+Our Global Advisory Board comprises thought leaders who have multidisciplinary expertise to develop innovative, transformative and scalable solutions to accelerate action on the SDGs.
 LEEG-net is a UN partnership for the SDGs which is founded and managed by the Legal Innovation Hub of LexEcon Consulting Group.

 OUR VALUES & PRINCIPLES

 LEEG-net’s core values and principles are founded on catalyzing new ideas and tools for empowerment of the poor and eradication of poverty that are:

 > Transparent, and